pubsubdb/pubsubdb/docs/architecture.md

 PubSubDB builds upon the *Distributed Engine* Pattern, delivering a specific type of engine referred to as an *Event Bus* or *Integration Server*.
 Each time a *Distributed Bus* receives an event, it processes and routes it according to its cached execution rules.
 The solution is a fully functional *Enterprise Application Integration* (EAI) deployment with all expected execution patterns supported.

 ## Architectural First Principles
-Solving the distributed state challenge, using a *Distributed Event Bus Architecture* offers significant scalability and performance advantages compared to other distributed state management solutions.
-But these benefits are only possible if the channels (data and execution) are truly separate, requiring a hybrid architecture and concomitant principles.
+Solving the distributed state challenge using a *Distributed Event Bus Architecture* offers significant scalability and performance advantages compared to other distributed state management solutions.
+These benefits are primarily achieved through the separation of data and processing instructions which, although simple in concept, scales better than other approaches due to its focus on pure data transfer.
+But the benefits are only fully realized if the channels (data and execution) are truly **separate**.

+Once state is completely severed from processing instructions it is possible to convert the execution instructions to memoization instructions, essentially trading execution cost for memory.
+The end result is unchanged performance at scale as there is no computational difference between processing 1 request versus 10k.
+Separation is achieved through the following 4 principles.

-### Prioritize Event-Driven Principles
+### 1. Prioritize Event-Driven Values
 Event-driven architectures are known for their high performance and ability to handle variable and burst workloads efficiently.
 In this pattern, publishers send messages without knowing which subscribers, if any, are receiving them.
-Subscribers, on the other hand, express interest in specific types of messages and receive only those they are interested in.
-This decoupling of publishers and subscribers allows the system to evolve and scale independently. *When evaluating competing approaches, event-driven principles always take precedence over all other design patterns.*
+The essential computational unit is the Event->condition->Action (**EcA**) which serves as the foundational unit for PubSubDB as well.

-### Leverage EAI for Process Coordination
+### 2. Leverage EAI for Process Coordination
-Enterprise Application Integration (EAI) is considered the defining standard for integration architectures due to its universal ability to coordinate data exchange data between service endpoints.
-Key principles include:
+[Enterprise Application Integration](https://en.wikipedia.org/wiki/Enterprise_application_integration) (EAI) is considered the defining standard for integration architectures due to its universal ability to coordinate data exchange data between service endpoints.
+It was chosen for this reason to serve as the glue between the *EcA* units of execution and convert the event stream into meaningful business processes.
+The architecture is rigorous and requires strict adherence to schemas and types when transmitting data.

- * A data model that provides a uniform structure for describing data across all services.
- * A connector or agent model that is pluggable and extensible.
- * An independent modeling standard to define public APIs, internal data routing and conditional processing.
- * A **centralized engine** that executes the rules and conditions.

-PubSubDb introduces a slight modification to how these principles are *expressed at Web scale* but is otherwise faithful to established precedence.

  * A data model that provides a uniform structure for describing data across all services.
  * A connector or agent model that is pluggable and extensible.